drewburlingame/GitTools/BbGit/readme.md

 These stand out has having made the big differences for me.

 [CommandDotNet](https://github.com/bilal-fazlani/commanddotnet) Bilal Fazlani created a great framework for creating console apps with multiple commands.
 This is now my favorite console framework.

-Edit: I'm now one of the maintainers of this framework.
+- Edit: I'm now one of the maintainers of CommandDotNet.

 [Pastel](https://github.com/silkfire/Pastel) A library for coloring console output.